proffzulus/agricultural-roboport/mod-description.md

 Performance notes & tuning
 --------------------------
 - The mod is optimized for scale: it precomputes grids on placement and uses filtered small-area searches during operation to minimize returned-entity counts.
+- **Dense seeding mode warning**: Seeding on every tile (instead of every 3rd) dramatically increases the number of collision checks and ghost placements per area.
+This **will impact game performance**, especially with many roboports or large seeding areas. **Strongly recommended**: Use whitelist filters to limit seeding to only essential plant types when using dense mode.
 - If you see slowdowns on very large maps, reduce "harvest checks per call" and "max seeds per tick" to trade coverage speed for lower CPU.
 - The TDM tick interval can be decreased for more frequent small batches or increased to reduce wake frequency.